|Title:||Head Men's Basketball Coach|

 Slocum, who is entering his 10th year at the helm of the Penguins, is one of a handful of active NCAA men’s basketball coaches to record more than 600 career victories.
 He has 688 career victories and is on the cusp of becoming one of 35 coaches to reach the 700-career victory mark.

-Now in his 40th season as a head coach, Slocum, who ranks second in YSU history with 107 wins, is eightth among active Division I mentors in career wins.
+Now in his 40th season as a head coach, Slocum, who ranks second in YSU history with 107 wins, is eighth among active Division I mentors in career wins.
+He has also mentored 12 players that have signed professional contract, most recently Perry and Kamren Belin

 Last season, Slocum guided the Penguins to 15 victories, which marked the first time since he mid-1980's the program had won at least 15 games in three consecutive seasons.